 Tomatoes splitting on the vine is a common problem.
 Split Tomatoes are generally caused by overwatering, cracked tomatoes are usually caused by under-watering.
 Yes, there is a difference between split and cracked but it is irrelevant to the current topic.

-How do you mend a broken heart, or a broken tomato for that matter?
+How do you mend a broken heart or a broken tomato for that matter?
 You cant sew the tomato back together and it’s not going to fix itself, but that doesn’t necessarily mean you have to discard it.

-Minor wounds will sometimes be grown over as the fruit matures, the rest of the tomato will sometimes envelope it with little or no harm discernible.
+Minor wounds will sometimes be grown over as the fruit matures, the rest of the tomato will sometimes envelop it with little or no harm discernible.

 If there is any sign of infestation on the Tomato get rid of it.
-If it looks like a fungus issue do not put it in the compost as the fungus may find the rest of your compost hospitable and reoccur next season.
+If it looks like a fungus issue does not put it in the compost as the fungus may find the rest of your compost hospitable and reoccur next season.

 A tomato on the vine that is starting to show signs of getting ready to split should be harvested.
 Allowing it to ripen on the windowsill is a good idea.

 Leaving it on the vine will only make the tomato worse for wear and hasten the damage.